 Keith Murray, Old Glory.
 Oil on canvas.
 36 x 24 inches. ©The Artist

 Artist Lanie Frick called me this week to confess a story that broke her heart.
 She had been in a different line of creative work before devoting herself to fine art.
 A few years ago, she decided to burn the sales receipts from that business.
 She couldn’t imagine that she’d ever need those again.
 Then she read my book and had a bit of a bad day.
 She realized that all of her previous customers’ names and addresses had been turned to ash.
-It dawned on her that those contacts could be
+It dawned on her that those contacts

 Postal rates just went up in the U.S., but that’s no reason to stop sending mail.
 It’s more important than ever to use regular mail in conjunction with any email messages you’re sending out.
 Let’s look at some of the reasons why you shouldn’t neglect buying stamps.

 Deb Schmit, Highland Dreams Oil on canvas, 12 x 16 inches. ©The Artist